Skill level: Advanced, with C and 32-bit experience.

 0 MUTE 1 -73dB (minimum vol) 80 +6dB (maximum vol)

-If you are connecting this to the speakers, make sure the master volume on the speakers is set to the minimum first, and then tune up the volume slowly if you have listened to the music, which is the correct output.
+If you are connecting this to the speakers, make sure the master volume on the speakers is set to the minimum first, and then tune up the volume slowly after you hear the music.

 The source code is here in the Github! >>>>> sk1632-i2s-dma-wm8731